MugTree/caddy-docker-demo/README.md

 I've written the dummy apps in Go, was just easier than the .net apps as I was confused about the port mapping with Kestrel.

-**!!
-Opened ports 8000, 8001 on the game containers for debugging purposes !!**

 ## Basic idea..

 ### I've set up my hosts file